minprog/app-studio/40 Projects/50 Many Lists/10 Assignment.md

 All students must ordinarily submit this and all other problem sets to be eligible for a satisfactory grade unless granted an exception in writing by the course's heads.

-## ...a lot of things
+## Background

-You now have an application where a user can manage todo items: they can add items and remove them.
-The structure is still fairly simple, and now it's time to create a 2.0 version of your app.
+This week's project builds on what you created last week.
+You already have an application where a user can manage todo items.
+The structure is still fairly simple, and now it's time to create a 2.0 version.
 There will be one big new feature: having multiple separate lists of todo items.
 And this time, we are going to make the code design more object-oriented.

 ![](todo_ios.png)
 Figure: iOS Master-Detail application

 ## Requirements

 Your task is to build an app according to the description above.
-On top of that, there are some specific requirements to take into account:
+In addition, there are some specific requirements that you must take into account:

 - You will need to add a new screen for showing the different lists that are in the app, as well as a screen for adding a new list.

-- You must implement a singleton for managing the lists (see below).

 - Every to-do item needs to have *at least* `title` and `completed` fields, additional fields may be implemented as well.

 - The user interface should clearly represent whether a todo item has been marked as "done".

-- The user must be able to delete items, as well as lists.
+- The user must be able to delete single items, as well as whole lists.

 - Make sure that the app will always start *exactly* where the user left off in the app (state restoration).

 - Your app should support, in a user-friendly way, rotation of the device.

+- You must implement a singleton for managing the lists (see below).

 ## Getting started